Tamagotchi Connection: Corner Shop 2: Gameplay

+In the Gas Station minigame, Mametchi appears on the top screen and talks to customers, while the player services the customer on the bottom screen.

 The gameplay of Corner Shop 2 remains much the same as the original, with some new minigames added and quality of life improvements over the original.
 Unlike the Tamagotchi toy line, the main gameplay does not involve caring for a virtual pet, and instead players assume the role of store owner and serve customers through various minigames.
 The game starts with the player choosing a Tamagotchi partner to open a business with.
 After choosing a partner, the player purchases one of four available shops in Tama Mall and gets to work serving customers in shop-specific minigames.
 All minigames are played using the Nintendo DS touchscreen, with the top screen usually reserved for instructions and dialogue between your partner and the customer being served.

 After serving customers, the player receives the in-game-currency, Gotchi, and is given a review.
 Gotchi can be used to purchase new shops and upgrade existing ones.
 There are four levels of expansions per business: Putchi, Metchi, Gotchi, and Royal.
 Shops start at Putchi rank, and players are tasked with upgrading all of their shops to their max level by serving more customers and earning more Gotchi.
 Progressing through the initial shops will unlock more, for a total of twelve shops available.
 Upgrading the shops unlocks more Tamagotchis available as customers, and makes the minigames slightly more difficult and complex.
 Three shops are carried-over from the first game, the florist, bakery, and concert hall.
 The minigames for these shops remain mostly the same with some additional features and improvements.
 In addition to touchscreen controls, the concert hall makes use of the DS' built-in microphone.
 New shops available include a gas station, sushi restaurant, health clinic, and a bowling alley.
 Players can also unlock two special "combo shops" that combine elements of existing shops: a sushi-bowling alley where sushi is placed on bowling lanes instead of pins, and a music clinic, where players heal customers with music.